openshift/origin/docs/deployments.md

 ## Proposed Design - Rollbacks

 ### Definitions
-* Pod rollback: rollback that includes only ControllerTemplate items
+* Application rollback: rollback that includes only ControllerTemplate items
-* Process rollback: rollback that includes only labels, triggers, and Template.Strategy does not include ControllerTemplate items
+* Configuration rollback: rollback that includes only labels, triggers, and Template.Strategy does not include ControllerTemplate items
 * Full rollback: rollback of application and process
 * Deployment: point in time in OpenShift that was created from a deployment config and is tagged in the format of